jnsgruk/concierge/README.md

 then bootstrap a Juju controller onto each of the providers.
 Additionally, it can install selected tools from the [snap store](https://snapcraft.io) or the Ubuntu archive.

-`concierge` also provides the facility to "restore" a machine to its pre-provisioned state if the tool has previously been run on the machine.
+`concierge` also provides the facility to "restore" a machine, performing the opposite to "prepare" meaning that, for example, any snaps that would have been installed by `concierge`, would then be removed.

+> [!IMPORTANT]
+> Take care with `concierge restore`.
+If the machine already had a given snap or configuration
+> prior to running `concierge prepare`, this will not be taken into account during `restore`.
+> Running `concierge restore` is the literal opposite of `concierge prepare`, so any packages,
+> files or configuration that would normally be created during `prepare` will be removed.

 ## Installation